MarcosFP97/textscope/README.md

-# TextScope :books::mag:
+# TextScope 📖🔍

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/textscope)

 *TextScope* is a Python package that helps determine the relevance of a text to predefined profiles of interest and aligns it with specific subthemes.
-The package is designed to be flexible and configurable via a `config.py` file.
+The package is designed to be flexible and configurable via a `config.yaml` file.
+Features:

+- Multilingual support 🗣️
+- Powered by Transformers techonology 🤖
+- Easily customizable for other profiles of interest ⚙️🔧

 ## Installation

-You can install *TextScope* using pip:
+You can install *TextScope* using pip (🐍):

 ```bash
 pip install textscope